 In 6-8qt pot or dutch oven saute in little olive oil the sausage till just browned on all sides.
 Set aside.

 Add onions and saute till lightly browned, then garlic and cook till fragrant.
+Slice sausage, return to pot with any juices.

 Chicken stock, water, rosemary, spinach and tomatoes into pot.
 The tomatoes will also add a wonderful color contrast.